Who is Apicius?

 Evidently Marcus Gavius Apicius was no cook - and nor should he have been.
 Cooks in the Roman world were slaves skilled in the art of producing the fine dishes consumed by the wealthy elite - their masters/owners.
 To the Roman mind it would be completely inappropriate for the producer and consumer to be one and the same.
 Thus there are good reasons to suspect that Marcus Gavius Apicius was not the author of the eponymous cookbook.

-Endnote: The personal pronoun "he" is used throughout simply because "Apicius" is the masculine form of a Roman name.
+1. The personal pronoun 'he' is used throughout simply because 'Apicius' is the masculine form of a Roman name.